-The superb two-tone ivory and satin/ivory dial is furnished with applied pink gilt 1 – 12 standard Arabic numerals.
-These along with the original restored Dauphine hands, match the pink gold case and contrast wonderfully against the dial.
+The superb two-tone ivory cream dial is furnished with applied pink gilt 1 – 12 standard Arabic numerals.
+These along with the original restored ‘Dauphine’ hands, match the pink gold case and contrast wonderfully against the dial.

 This huge dial is beautifully well-balanced with a subsidiary seconds dial at 6.
 The dial is typical of the period, so effortlessly classic, elegant and stylish.
 This is just the kind of style which will never look out of date or out of place.

 The dial catches the light beautifully.
 In daylight, the centre-main part of the dial is ivory while the outer sector of the dial is a satin finish ivory.
 The differences are more subtle, but the outer part of the dial can look darker or brighter than the centre dial.

 The dial is signed with an applied pink gold Omega brand, with ‘Omega’, ‘Automatic’ below and ‘Swiss Made’ at the very bottom.

 This is the original dial which has been restored to the very highest standards by our dial restorers, considered to be the best in the UK.

 As discussed above, the Omega Cal.30.10.RA 17 jewel bumper automatic was one of Omega’s first automatic movements.
 This was part of the highly successful Calibre 330 series of automatic movements, which became the foundation of Omega’s later collection.
 This series is directly responsible for Omega’s incredible early success with its Seamaster and Constellation family of watches from the middle of the last century onwards.